 These unscripted clips of the subject or people allow the audience to see what the subject or people are doing.
 If your video has more of a documentary feel to it, this type of b-roll effectively records what’s happening.
 For example, if you are making a video about a beekeeper’s honey crop you could record the beekeeper inspecting the hives to see how the hive’s super frames are filling with nectar or whether the wax combs have been capped by the bees.
 These clips would be undirected and record the process as it normally happens.
 They could then be intercut with footage of the beekeeper talking about what was happening and what he/she was looking for.

-If your video makes reference to historical events it is likely you won’t have any video clips of those actual events to help in the tell of your telling.
+If your video makes reference to historical events it is likely you won’t have any video clips of those actual events to help in the telling of your story.
 Shooting dramatic reenactments allows the footage to engage more effectively with your audience in a way that archive photos do not.
 Like product shots, dramatic reenactments may take up more screen time than normal B-roll footage.

 If for some reason you are unable to shoot your own B-roll, depending on the subject matter, there is a good chance that someone else has already filmed it.
 Stock footage covers a huge spectrum of subject matter and can be purchased as short clips.
 There are many stock libraries where you can purchase video clips.